Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

-where the Riesz representer $\gamma_\eta$ is given in \eqref{riesz:def}. \end{lemma} Lemma \ref{lemma:lfd} motivates the adjustment of the prior distribution as considered in our Bayesian estimator in Section \ref{sec:method_outline}.
-Our prior correction, which takes the form of the (estimated) least favorable direction, provides an exact invariance under a shift of nonparametric components by giving the prior an explicit adjustment in this direction.
+where the Riesz representer $\gamma_\eta$ is given in \eqref{riesz:def}. \end{lemma} Lemma \ref{lemma:lfd} motivates the adjustment of the prior distribution as considered in our Bayesian procedure in Section \ref{sec:method_outline}.
+Our prior correction, which takes the form of the (estimated) least favorable direction, provides an exact invariance under a shift of nonparametric components in this direction.
 It provides additional robustness against posterior inaccuracy in the ``most difficult direction'', i.e., the one inducing the largest bias in the average treatment effects.
+We also note that Lemma \ref{lemma:lfd} extends the result in Section 2.1 in \cite{ray2020causal} for the missing data problem, which is equivalent as observing only one arm (either the treatment or control arm), to the context of ATE estimation that involves both arms.